 2. Do A Viability Study First

 Hire a researcher or set up surveys on websites like SurveyLegend.
 The more data you get, the better your inside and outside sales reps will be able to perform.

 3. Calculate How Much Of Your Current Turnover Is Inside

-You might have field sales reps already using inside sales.
+You might have sales reps already using inside sales.
 In that case, you may not need external help to put the process into print.

 Best Insides Sales Training Courses